 - Pays for referrals: The firm compensates a handful of third parties to send prospective clients its way.
 The compensation typically comes out of the advisory fee paid by the client that otherwise would go to the advisor, for as long as the account remains open.

 - Long list of disciplinary disclosures: The firm discloses hundreds of disciplinary items, which is not unusual for a very large firm, but still worth noting.
 See more below.

 What types of clients does Merrill Lynch Wealth Management serve?

-The firm does not have an across-the-board minimum investment requirement to open an account, though certain programs or investment strategies may require a minimum, however.
-For example, the robo-advisory account dubbed Merrill Guided Investing account requires a minimum of $5,000 for a strategy.
+The firm does not have an across-the-board minimum investment requirement to open an account, though certain programs or investment strategies may require a minimum.
+For example, the robo-advisory account dubbed Merrill Guided Investing account requires a minimum of $1,000 for a strategy.
 On the other end of the spectrum, the Managed Account Service, which allows clients to choose their own preferred managers not available elsewhere through Merrill’s advisory program, requires a minimum of $100,000.
-The Strategic Portfolio Advisor Service, in which Merrill recommends certain managers for a client to consider, has a minimum of $2 million, though advisors have the discretion to waive it.
+The minimum for a Strategic Portfolio Advisor account goes all the way up to $2 million, although this requirement is negotiable, per the firm’s brochure.

 Services offered by Merrill Lynch Wealth Management

 Merrill Lynch Wealth Management provides investment management and wealth management services through many different programs.
 At the most basic level, the Merrill Guided Investing robo-advisor program offers clients the option to receive virtual help with setting goals and managing their portfolios.

 Clients interested in having an in-person relationship can look to the more traditional Investment Advisory Program, where a dedicated financial advisor helps clients determine their goals and can manage their investment portfolio using a broad mix of potential investments.
 The firm also features programs that give clients access to third-party investment managers, who can be identified by a client’s financial advisor or chosen independently by the client.